Installing @userway/cicd-cli and Setting Up Your Project

 , add the following command:

-Replace your_userway_token_here
+Replace your_level_ci_token_here

-with your actual USERWAY_TOKEN
+with your actual LEVEL_CI_TOKEN

 value.